IsiteYves/deploy_agent_IsiteYves/README.md

-Automated Project Bootstrapping - Student Attendance Tracker
+Automated Student Attendance Tracker

 ## Introduction
-This project uses a shell script to automatically set up a Student Attendance Tracker application.
-It showcases the concept of Infrastructure as Code (IaC) by providing a reproducible, optimized, and trustworthy development environment.
+In this project, I use a shell script to automatically set up a Student Attendance Tracker application.

-## Functionality
+## Functionalities
 - Automatic directory creation
 - Dynamic configuration management with `sed`
-- Signal handling with clean shutdown (SIGINT/Ctrl+C)
+- Signal handling with clean shutdown (SIGINT/Ctrl + C)
-- Environment check (Python3 availability)
+- I do environment check (Python3 installation)
 - Archive creation on signal reception
-- Interactive threshold configuration
+- We have interactive threshold configuration

-## Requirements
+## Requirements to run the script
--  shell environment (Linux/macOS) or Git  (Windows)
+- shell environment (Linux/macOS) or simply Git (Windows)
 - Python 3.x (for running the application)
-- Git version control system
+- Git must be installed

 ## Setup & Usage